Urigo/graphql-modules/docs/introduction/modules.md

 ---
-id: your-first-module
+id: modules
-title: Your First Module
-sidebar_label: Your First Module
+title: What's a module?
+sidebar_label: What's a module?
 ---

-### What's a `module`?

-GraphQL Modules approach let you separate your backend implementation to small, reusable, easy-to-test pieces.
+GraphQL Modules approach let you separate your backend implementation to small, reusable, easy-to-implement and easy-to-test pieces.

-Each module have it's own *type definitions*, *resolvers*, *implementation* and *config*.
+In GraphQL Modules,Each module have it's own GraphQL type definitions and resolvers implementation.

 GraphQL `type`s, `enum`s and `union`s that declared using GraphQL Modules are also extendable, so modules can re-declare types and extend them as they wish.

 The idea behind it to implement [Separation of Concerns](https://deviq.com/separation-of-concerns/) design pattern in GraphQL, and to allow you to write simple modules that does only what it needs.
 This way it's easier to write, maintain and test.

+## Module Structure

+Each GraphQL `module` is built the basics of GraphQL:

+- Type definitions
+- Resolvers

+And as your application grows, modules can have:

+- External configurations
+- Dependencies for other modules
+- Providers (we will elaborate about it in Dependency Injection part)

+## Modules Example

 To get a better understanding of modules structure and it's extendability, let's take for example an app with 3 modules: